Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 the materials unusable with many mid- and post-processing effects (such as SSAO, SSR, etc.) that require perfectly opaque geometry.

-For this reason, materials in Godot are assumed opaque unless specified otherwise.
+For this reason, materials in Pandemonium are assumed opaque unless specified otherwise.
 The main settings that enable transparency are:

 * Transparent flag (this one)